 Marie Gasper-Hulvat, Treasurer (2016), is Assistant Professor of Art History at Kent State University at Stark, Ohio.
 Her research examines Russian avant-garde artist Kazimir Malevich’s work during the early years of Stalinism, as well as questions of pedagogy in art history.

-Janine Utell, Journal Editor (2015); Web Manager (2017), is Professor and Chair of English at Widener University in Chester, Pennsylvania, USA.
+Janine Utell, Journal Editor (2015), is Professor and Chair of English at Widener University in Chester, Pennsylvania, USA.
 Her research focuses on the study of 19th and 20th-century narratives of couplehood and intimate life, with a broader interest in the application of narrative theory and postmodern ethics to literary, visual, and digital texts.
 She is the author of James Joyce and the Revolt of Love: Marriage, Adultery, Desire (2010) and Engagements with Narrative (2015).
 She has three book projects under contract: a study of 20th-century life writing, an edited volume on comics artist Alison Bechdel, and an edited volume in the MLA “Options for Teaching” series on modernist women’s writing in English.
 She has also published articles on film, life writing, and modernist studies.
 Contact: email@example.com.
 Note: potential contributors to The Space Between should review submission guidelines available on the journal platform here.

-Melissa Dinsman (2016) is Assistant Professor of English at York-CUNY and author of Modernism at the Microphone: Radio, Propaganda, and Literary Aesthetics During World War II (Bloomsbury 2015).
+Melissa Dinsman, Web Manager (2018), is Assistant Professor of English at York College-CUNY and author of Modernism at the Microphone: Radio, Propaganda, and Literary Aesthetics During World War II (2015).
 Her research focuses on the intersection of modernism and media aesthetics and her first book brings together her interest in late-modernist radio broadcasting, archival recovery, and information networks.
-Dinsman’s current book project, America’s Blitz, looks at the ways in which British and U.S. writers, directors, and broadcasters translated British wartime experiences for American audiences during World War II.
-Her most recent work can be found in places such as Contemporary Women’s Writing, The Space Between, and the L.A.
+Dinsman’s most recent work can be found in places such as The Space Between, Modernism/modernity, and the L.A.
 Review of Books.
 Contact: firstname.lastname@example.org

 Elizabeth Evans (2014; 2017) teaches at the University of Notre Dame where she offers courses on British and Anglophone fiction of the long twentieth century.
 Her research and teaching interests include modernist studies, gender studies, (post)colonial studies, and cultural geography.
-She is currently completing a book about modern women and threshold spaces in narratives of imperial London, 1880-1940, portions of which have appeared as chapters in books on George Gissing, Amy Levy, Una Marson, and Virginia Woolf.
-She is also at work on two new projects: one uses computational methods to map London’s cultural geography across a corpus of 3,000 digitized texts; one examines more closely the cultural geography of people of color in London prior to the Second World War; and the third examines airplanes and aerial views in British Commonwealth fiction and culture (an early portion of the latter has been published in Modern Fiction Studies).
+She is the author of Threshold Modernism: New Public Women and the Literary Spaces of Imperial London (Cambridge UP, 2018).
+Liz is currently at work on three new projects: one uses computational methods to map London’s cultural geography across a corpus of 10,000 digitized texts; one examines more closely the cultural geography of people of color in London prior to the Second World War; and the third examines airplanes and aerial views in British and Anglophone literature and culture (an early portion of the latter has been published in Modern Fiction Studies).
 Contact: firstname.lastname@example.org

 Ian Whittington (2016) is an Assistant Professor in the University of Mississippi Department of English, where his teaching and research focus on mid-century British and Anglophone literature and culture.
-He is currently completing a book on Second World War broadcasting by British and Empire writers, and has published essays on Louis MacNeice, Rose Macaulay, Zoë Wicomb, and the larger field of literary radio studies.
+He is the author of Writing the Radio War: Literature, Politics, and the BBC, 1939-1945 (Edinburgh UP, 2018), and has published essays on Louis MacNeice, Rose Macaulay, Zoë Wicomb, and the larger field of literary radio studies.
 Ian is a Research Associate affiliated with the Library of Congress Radio Preservation Task Force.
+Contact: email@example.com